 The parents/guardians of any student whose request for acceleration has been denied may appeal the decision, in writing, to the District's GT Coordinator.
 The District's GT Coordinator and the Acceleration Placement Committee will again thoroughly review the case study that was completed on the student.
-Upon completion of the review, the will uphold the initial decision.
+Upon completion of the review, the Committee will either request additional new testing be conducted to help the Committee make its determination or it will uphold the initial decision.

 The Committee's decision may not be further appealed.